davidkharbin/wounded-warrior-tracker/README.md

 	- move main function from server index to it's own module
 	- break exercises and workouts out of App.jsx into their own list components
 	- persist data to the database
-- Set up security certificate and https on EC2
+:heavy_check_mark: - Set up security certificate and https on EC2

 ## Current setup is functional...